Battle of Győr (1849): Battle

-The vanguard of the I. corps, represented by the Bianchi brigade, departed from Barátföld (Note: In 1849 it was a small locality, today it is part of Lébény) towards Öttevény at 9:00 a.m., where they took a wider formation, on its right wing with 2 battalions, with the duty to assure the connection with the IV. corps, while on its left wing, with 1 ½ battalion, a ½ cavalry company, and a ½ battery marching along the bank of the Little Danube, having also the mission to reestablish the connection with the 3 battalions, 2 jäger companies, 2 cavalry companies and 1 battery of the Reischach brigade, which departed from Dunaszeg at 11:00 a.m., and was heading, through Győrzámoly and Győrújfalu, to Révfalu.
+The vanguard of the I. corps, represented by the Bianchi brigade, departed from Barátföld (Note: In 1849 it was a small locality, today it is part of Lébény) towards Öttevény at 9:00 a.m., where they took a wider formation, on its right wing with 2 battalions, with the duty to assure the connection with the IV. corps, while on its left wing, with 1 1/2 battalion, a half cavalry company, and a half battery marching along the bank of the Little Danube, having also the mission to reestablish the connection with the 3 battalions, 2 jäger companies, 2 cavalry companies and 1 battery of the Reischach brigade, which departed from Dunaszeg at 11:00 a.m., and was heading, through Győrzámoly and Győrújfalu, to Révfalu.
 (Note: Today it is part of Győr) The bulk of the Bianchi brigade was followed by the Sartori brigade and the artillery reserve of their corps.
 The Bianchi brigade was spotted by the Hungarian defenders of Abda led by Lieutenant Colonel Sándor Kossuth, who ordered his artillery to shoot at the Austrian.

-Meanwhile the IV. corps advanced through Lesvár, (Note: In 1849 it was a village, today is part of Ikrény) and when its vanguard brigade, led by the royalist Hungarian Major General Ludwig von Benedek, arrived in the vicinity of Abda, he found there the Hungarian infantry along the road, and his cavalry and artillery south from the village, led by Sándor Kossuth.
+Meanwhile, the IV. corps advanced through Lesvár, (Note: In 1849 it was a village, today is part of Ikrény) and when its vanguard brigade, led by the royalist Hungarian Major General Ludwig von Benedek, arrived in the vicinity of Abda, he found there the Hungarian infantry along the road, and his cavalry and artillery south from the village, led by Sándor Kossuth.
 When the latter saw the approaching enemy, he ordered his artillery to start shooting.
 Benedek too gave the order to his two batteries to advance and respond and ordered his cavalry to attack.
 Seeing this, Poeltenberg gave the order to the defenders of the bridge, to burn it, and retreat to the main fortifications in front of the Vienna-suburb, knowing that Wohlgemuth's troops could attack them from the rear.
 The Austrian I and IV corps followed the retreating Hungarian troops.
 After they occupied the bridge from Abda, the imperial Bianchi brigade, with the exception of the 6. jäger battalion and 9 cannons, left at Abda to rebuild the bridge, and advanced towards Győrsziget, while the Sartori brigade advanced against the Vienna suburb.
 After finishing, at 3:00 p.m., rebuilding the bridge, the 6. jäger battalion had to advance through Fácános along the main road.
 Next to them, the Benedek brigade was advancing, while the Simbschen brigade marched from Dunaszeg towards Révfalu.

 Battle of Győr on 28 June 1849.
 B. Bachmann-Hohmann 1850The emperor Franz Joseph I of Austria enters Győr leading the Austrian troops.